-The new regulatory framework for insurance companies may negatively impact the Bank's operations.
+The regulatory framework for insurance companies may negatively impact the Bank's operations.

-The Bank has a partnership agreement with an insurance company for the placement of insurance products through the commercial distribution networks of the Bank, being remunerated for insurance intermediation services ("bank assurance activity"), and the Bank holds a 49% stake in Millenniumbcp Ageas Grupo Segurador, S.G.P.S., S.A. ("Millennium bcp Ageas").
-Measures, regulations and laws, such, but not limited to, additional requirements in terms of minimum capital requirements, supervisory review of firms' assessment of risk and enhanced disclosure requirements, affecting the insurance business may impact on the Bank's business, financial condition, net income and prospects, directly, through commission's income, or indirectly, through the change of valuation of the equity stake.
-See "Description of the Business of the Group - Trends Information and Recent developments on the banking regulation".
+The Bank has partnership agreements with insurance companies for the placement of insurance products through the commercial distribution networks of the Bank, being remunerated for these insurance intermediation services ("bank assurance activity").
+Also, the Bank holds a 49% stake in Millenniumbcp Ageas Grupo Segurador, S.G.P.S., S.A. ("Millennium bcp Ageas").
+Measures, regulations and laws relating to insurance activities, including, but not limited to, additional requirements in terms of minimum capital requirements, supervisory review of firms' assessment of risk and enhanced disclosure requirements may have an impact on the Bank's business, financial condition, net income and prospects, directly, through commission's income, or indirectly, through the change of valuation of the Bank's equity stake in Millennium bcp Ageas.
+See "Description of the Business of the Group - Recent developments on the banking regulation".